JinJS-Lab/BarBIQ_Pipeline_V1_2_1/README.md

 (4) Required R packages: plotrix<br/>
 * R packages can be installed by the code BarBIQ_final_fitting_OD.r during the processing of BarBIQ_Step_2.pl.<br/>

-Note: All of these software is automatically installed in version 1.2.1
+Note: All of these software are automatically installed in version 1.2.1

 ## Installation